cocolabs/pz-modding-guide/pz-modding-guide.md

 ### Java modding

 This way of modding is not officially supported and is generally frowned upon by the community.
-However it offers many advantages over the official way which is why this guide promotes it as the **recommended** way of modding.
+However it offers many advantages over the official way which is why this guide promotes it as the **recommended** way of mod development.

-Still there are many examples where it makes more sense to use Lua over Java, such as when modifying user interface elements.
+Still, there are many examples where it makes more sense to use Lua over Java, such as when creating or modifying user interface elements.
 Keep in mind that your mod can mix both Lua and Java depending on the need.
-The golden rule here is that any mod implementation that is either impossible to implement in Lua or can be implemented easily in Java should be written in Java, the rest should be written in Lua.
+The golden rule here is that any mod implementation that is either impossible to implement in Lua or can be implemented easier in Java then in Lua should be written in Java.
+The rest should be written in Lua.

 #### Advantages